Citizens for Bahrain’s elections data is the most comprehensive and detailed English language guide available on the Bahrain 2014 elections process.

 One of the big stories of the elections was the announcement of Khalifa al-Dhahraini, the head of the previous Parliament, that he wouldn’t be standing.
-There were expectations until the last minute that popular pressure may cause him to change his mind.
-However, his non-appearance opens up the field for untested candidates.
+Al-Dhahrani had been one of Bahrain’s most-long serving and highly respected MPs and if he had decided to participate his electoral success was considered a certainty.

 The most prominent figure is Mohammed al-Buainain, head of the Mithaq Society, which is part of the loyalist Al-Fateh Coalition.
-However there are numerous other independent figures and a “Free Nationalist” Society representative jostling for attention.
+However there are numerous other independent figures, including local cleric Anis Buhindi and a female “Free Nationalist” Society representative jostling for attention.

 Al-Buainain is Secretary-General of Al-Mithaq al-Amal al-Watani (National Action Charter) Society.
 He appears to have delayed his candidacy until the last minute to ensure Al-Dhahrani wasn’t standing.

 Al-Buaynayn has called for head-to-head contests between elections contestants to help voters reach their decision.